McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 “I think my perspective has changed since graduating from college,” she said.
 “I could not stress that enough.”

 McKenzie is still up to a plethora of amazing work, too.
-She has participated in two other policy fellowships, worked on a novel, edited a short book for an acquaintance, and briefly served with Running Start over the summer of 2020.
+She has participated in two other policy fellowships, edited a short book for an acquaintance, and is currently writing a novel and working toward German fluency.
 McKenzie was also recently awarded the department award and staff award at her organization.

 With several projects also currently in the works, McKenzie is forever grateful for her time at Laurel Springs.
 She says her experiences helped piece together her life in a way she never imagined.